Ascariasis is an infection with the parasitic roundworm Ascaris lumbricoides.

 When to Contact a Health Professional

 Call your health care provider if you have symptoms of ascariasis, particularly if you have traveled to a high-risk area.
-Also call if symptoms get worse, do not improve with treatment, or if new symptoms occur.
+Also call:

 Prevention of Ascariasis

 Improved sanitation and hygiene in developing countries will reduce the risk in those areas.
-In areas where this disorder is common, routine or preventive (prophylactic) treatment with deworming medications may be advised.
+In areas where this disorder is common, routine or preventive treatment with deworming medicicines may be advised.

 Maguire JH.
 Intestinal nematodes (roundworms).
 In: Mandell GL, Bennett JE, Dolan R, eds.
 Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
-7th ed.
-Philadelphia, PA: Elsevier Churchill-Livingstone; 2009:chap 287.
+8th ed.
+Philadelphia, PA: Elsevier Churchill Livingstone; 2014:chap 288.